Liferenko/rust-playground/rust-wasm/README.md

 - [ ] Is it possible to test it using `make bun_test`?
 - [ ] Does the final stack contain `Rust + wasm-bindings + ...`?
 - [ ] Did you remove all `// REMOVE BEFORE FLIGHT!!!!!!` and TODOs?
+- [ ] Have the code been clean and carefully written?
+- [ ] Have this code been well-commented;
 - [ ] Have you already sent this repo's link to this task?